Integrating large language models and active inference to understand eye movements in reading and dyslexia: Discussion

 Using active inference, our model characterizes reading as an \emph{active}, hypothesis testing process, allowing us to simulate eye movements during reading.
 The core idea is that saccades are directed to the most informative parts of the text, enabling the model to test its predictions and reduce uncertainty about the text being read \citep{ferro2010reading,norris2006bayesian,donnarumma2017action,friston2012perceptions}.
 Remarkably, this \emph{epistemic} objective, aimed at uncertainty reduction, emerges naturally from active inference, as explained in Section \ref{sec:methods}.
 In summary, our model offers a comprehensive account of prediction-based written text processing, involving hierarchical inference of the content being read, prediction of upcoming textual elements, and active testing of predictions through saccades, which, in turn, inform further inference.

-Importantly, our model also enables the modeling of abnormal eye movements observed in reading disorders, such as dyslexia \citep{maisog2008meta,horowitz2014reading,price2012review}.
-Our simulations replicate the empirical findings that dyslexics, compared to controls, exhibit fragmented text processing, characterized by an increased number of shorter saccades, both while reading single words (Simulation 1) and sentences (Simulation 2) \citep{zoccolotti2005word,de1999eye,hutzler2004eye,rayner1983eye}.
-Interestingly, our model attributes these reading deficits to a straightforward mechanism: an attenuation of the role of prior information during inference \citep{jaffe2015computational}.
-By introducing noise in the model's transition functions, we impair its working memory of previous inference phases, forcing it to repeatedly gather evidence.
-Considering the cumulative effect of noise on the inference process, this mechanism accounts for why perceptual deficits in dyslexics become more pronounced for longer words and sentences \citep{zoccolotti2005word,de1999eye}.
-To summarize, the model provides a mechanistic explanation of reading disorders in dyslexia, aligning well with prediction-based theories of language processing and reading.
+Interestingly, our model also enables the simulation of abnormal eye movement patterns observed in reading disorders such as dyslexia \citep{maisog2008meta,horowitz2014reading,price2012review}.
+While the simulations presented here serve as a proof of concept, they qualitatively replicate empirical findings showing that individuals with dyslexia, compared to neurotypical readers, exhibit fragmented text processing.
+This is characterized by an increased number of shorter saccades during the reading of both single words (Simulation 1) and sentences (Simulation 2) \citep{zoccolotti2005word,de1999eye,hutzler2004eye,rayner1983eye}.
+Our model attributes these reading deficits to a specific disorder of predictive processing: namely, an attenuation of the influence of prior information during inference \citep{jaffe2015computational}.
+By introducing noise into the model’s transition functions, we impair its working memory of prior inference steps, thereby forcing it to repeatedly gather evidence.
+This mechanism, which reflects the cumulative impact of noise on inference, accounts for why perceptual difficulties in dyslexia become increasingly pronounced with longer words and more complex sentence structures \citep{zoccolotti2005word,de1999eye}.